 Finally, the test_rates_for_currency_returns_expected_number_of_items function tests ensures that the exchange_rate_helper module returns the expected number of rates when provided with a supported currency.

-To be sure everything is in order, you can run the tests written for the project using this command.
+To be sure everything is in order, you can run the tests written for the project using the following command.

 pytest -v

-Note: When the above command will be run for the first time, it will prompt you to install the python3-pytest package.
-Type y and press enter to install the package.
+Note: When you run this command for the first time, it may prompt you to install the python3-pytest package.
+If it does, type y and press enter to install the package.

 Unit test passing